-Total Amount Amount Unspent (in ₹) Spent for the Financial Year. (in ₹) Total Amount tran CSR Account as p sferred to Unspent per section 135(6).
-Amount transferred VII as per se d to any fund specific cond proviso to sec Amount.
+Total Amount Amount Unspent (in ₹) Spent for the Financial Year. (in ₹) Total Amount transferred to Unspent CSR Account as per section 135(6).
+Amount transferred to any fund specified under Sched VII as per second proviso to section 135(5).
+Amount.
 Date of transfer.
 Name of the Fund Amount.
 Date of transfer.
 27,99,563 NIL